 This means you can finally move out of that hotel room!
 If you didn’t pack bedding in your unaccompanied baggage, you can buy some at the PX.

 When you need to have the temporary furniture removed, you have to schedule it either at the housing office itself or request an appointment online.
-There isn’t a phone number you can call to make it happen, nor can you do it via email.

 Final Step: Moving Out of Grafenwoehr Germany Military Housing